 This is the second post in our series, What HBS is Looking For.

 So, HBS wants “analytical aptitude and appetite.”
 Hardly a surprise.
-You might be tempted to just skim that section of the website message without giving it much thought.
+You might be tempted to simply skim that section of the website message without giving it much thought.

 Maybe it’s not as obvious as it sounds.
 Let’s break it down.

 Analytical:This word encompasses a range of things – quantitative methods, various tools and processes such as decision trees and FMEA, mental and intellectual objectivity, an exacting attitude.
 Parsing the relationship between a whole and its parts.
 Pursuing root causes.

 Appetite: This is the really interesting word, because it’s open to interpretation.
 We can read it as meaning to enjoy, to savor, to be open to, to relish, to hunger for, to have capacity for.
 Here are some of its practical implications and nuances (in question form):